peperunas/pasticciotto/README.md

 2. `emulator` will compile only the emulator **WITHOUT** debug symbols.
 3. `polictf` will compile only the PoliCTF server/client **WITHOUT** debug symbols.
 4. `debug` will compile the emulator and the PoliCTF server/client **WITH** debug symbols.
+5. `test` will compile and run the tests in the `tests/` directory.

 So, to get up and running it's enough to run:
 > `$ make`